-Note→ Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
-See Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, or Schedule K-1-T, Beneficiary's Share of Income and Deductions, for more information.
+ENote Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
+See Schedule K-1-P, or Schedule K-1-T, Beneficiary's Share of Income and Deductions, for more information.
 Partners and shareholders do not include any amount of pass-through additions from Schedule K-1-P on Form IL-4562.